Initial data rigidity results: Introduction

-{\bf Acknowledgments. } Michael Eichmair is supported by the START-Project Y963-N35 of the Austrian Science Fund.
+{\bf Acknowledgments.} Michael Eichmair is supported by the START-Project Y963-N35 of the Austrian Science Fund.
 Gregory J. Galloway acknowledges the support of NSF Grant DMS-1710808.
-Abraão Mendes would like to express his gratitude to the University of Miami where much of his work on this project was carried out.
-Abraão Mendes was supported in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
+Abraão Mendes is grateful to the University of Miami where much of his work on this project was carried out.
+He was supported in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
+The authors would like to thank Dan A.~Lee and Pengzi Miao for useful discussions on the topic of this paper.